Let's Go Jungle!: Lost on the Island of Spice: Story

-Ben and Norah, whose relationship is floundering, tour an island in Asia, Amoi Island.
-However, when going on a tour, they find that mutant giant insects are wreaking havoc, and they are desperate to escape from disaster.
-At the beginning of the tour by jeep, Ben appears nervous, while Norah attempts to calm him down until a group of tarantulas chases the jeep.
-A guide with a hat tells the couple to sit down until he is killed by a large tarantula, terrifying the both of them.
+Ben and Norah - whose relationship is floundering - tour an island in Asia, Amoi Island.
+When touring on a jeep, Ben appears nervous while Norah attempts to calm him down, but the pair encounters group of jumping spiders.
+A hat-wearing guide tells the couple to sit down until he is killed by one of the spiders, terrifying the both of them.
 They are then given FN FAL assault rifles by another tour guide, which will be used to defend themselves against the spider swarms.
-Another tour guide gets killed by the tarantula, then both Ben and Norah encounter another group of tourists.
-Eventually, their vehicle goes off the road with a swarm of mutant dragonflies and crashes; however, before they can ask the driver what happened, the driver exits the vehicle and runs away in panic.
-They immediately discover why; a giant purple tarantula has found them.
+He later gets killed by a jumping spider, then both Ben and Norah encounter another group of tourists.
+Eventually, their vehicle goes off the road fight against a swarm of mutant hornets and dragonflies, crashing.
+Before they can ask the driver what happened, the driver exits the vehicle and flees, leaving his fate ambiguous.
+They immediately discover why: a giant tarantula has found them.
 They manage to escape it by driving their vehicle over a broken bridge, jumping over a cliff in the process.
 Ben's map shows them that they have two options for where to go next: a cave or a river.

-If the player(s) choose(s) the cave, Ben and Norah find a trio of survivors and escape the cave with them thanks to an SOS sign made with rocks.
-They all escape the cave by sliding down a cave waterslide thanks to the help of a grandson.
-Ben and Norah escape, but take a fork in the road to the right where the cave spiders are.
-They all succeed, including the grandpa and grandson, escaping the cave.
+If the player(s) choose(s) the cave, Ben and Norah finds a rock arrangement reading "SOS," discovering a trio of survivors.
+Though outnumbered, they all escape the cave by sliding down a cave waterslide with the grandfather and his grandson.
+Ben and Norah escape, but go off track where the cave spiders are.
+All tourists and players successfully escape the cave, but a tourist has enough.
 One of the survivors claims that Ben and Norah are not helping them and declares himself the leader, taking their guns.
 Before they can protest further, a rescue helicopter arrives.
 Ben and Norah are temporarily given the grandson's slingshots to defend themselves.
 Eventually, they reach the helicopter but find it doesn't have enough room for them.
 The pilot informs them that there is another extraction point in a nearby village from which they can evacuate the island, and they are given their guns back.
 As the helicopter takes off, they are attacked by a giant mantis.
 Upon killing the mantis, they discover that they are standing in front of a Buddha shrine, to which Norah comments: "It really is mysterious Asia".